Testing

 • For most tests with simple or common logic, I use a shared transaction for the test and the application

-• For more complex cases, or ones that cannot be tested this way, I use separate transactions.
+• For more complex cases, or ones that cannot be tested with separate sessions, I use separate transactions.

-The library provides several utilities that can be used in tests - for example, in fixtures.
-They help create tests that share a common transaction between the test and the application, so data isolation between tests is achieved through fast transaction rollback.
+The library provides several utilities that can be used in tests (e.g., fixtures).
+They create tests that share a common transaction between the test and the application.
+You achieve data isolation by rolling back transactions.

 You can see these capabilities in the examples: